SerenityOS/jakt/README.md

 There are two exceptions to this:

-- [x] If the parameter in the function declaration is declared as `anon`, omitting the argument label is allowed.
+- [x] If the parameter in the function declaration is declared as `anonymous`, omitting the argument label is allowed.
 - [x] When passing a variable with the same name as the parameter.

 ## Structures and classes